 This self-help book works.
 I started tidying up midway through the book!
 You can read my review here.
 Marie Kondo also has a show on Netflix.

-Japanese actor and singer, Yamashita Tomohisa, was seen leaving a hotel.
+X celebrity was seen leaving a hotel.
 He reportedly stayed at the hotel for eight hours with a 17-year-old minor.
-He is 35.
+He is in his thirties.
 That’s all the news there is about that right now.

-I loved Yamapi when I was in high school.
+I loved X when I was in high school.
 My friend even decorated frames with his photos for my 18th birthday.
-I haven’t followed his news in the past five years due to moving onto other interests.
-It was still a shock to read the news.
+I haven’t followed his news in the past five years due to moving onto other interests, but it was still a shock to read the news.